pinskylab/project_velocity/README.md

 integrates the habitat models with the climate projection models and then saves the aggregated (20 year time bins) output.
 This script is activated by a shell script, which was used on a CPU cluster.

-## 8\_summarize\_projections.R

-Some of Malin’s old code from the first round of projections, which were done on a regional basis.
-This script was not ultimately used on the Plos One (2018) paper.

-## 8.1B\_plot\_projection\_summaries.R

-Some of Malin’s old code from the first round of projections, which were done on a regional basis.
-A bunch of figures are made here with the projections output.
-This script was not ultimately used on the Plos One (2018) paper.

-## 8.5\_summarize\_projections\_separate\_models.r

-Some of Malin’s old code from the first round of projections, which were done on a regional basis.
-This script was not ultimately used on the Plos One (2018) paper.

-## abundance\_model\_testing.r

-Tests how much variation/deviance is explained by temperature in abundance GAMs.
-We did not report these output in the Plos One paper.

 ## MS\_figures.R